Chef

 How many sous chefs do you have, and what do you look for when you hire them?
 Do you want them to be independent and creative, or to just be really good at following orders?

-Asked by 84Bears over 11 years ago
+Asked by 84Bears almost 12 years ago

 Hi 84Bears, Thanks for the interesting question!
 I had one sous chef.
 When I think about what I look for in a sous chef, I think about him.
 Can you tell that I admire him a lot?
 Anyway, he has the best knife skills I'd ever seen as he started out in a Japanese restaurant making sushi.
 He is very creative, and put many items on the menu.
 He worked in an Italian restaurant for many years, and so he had that Mediterranean knowledge too.
 I would like the sous to be well rounded, hence the Asian and Mediterranean is valuable to me.
 He also has to be a teacher to the rest of the kitchen staff, have an impeccable palate, plate food beautifully, keep high standards, be dependable, keep me informed of any problems, and so very trustworthy.
 An easy question to answer as I've been lucky to work with such a sous chef!